faritka/zephyr-ht1632c/README.md

-# Zephyr HT1632C driver
+# RTOS Zephyr Project Holtek HT1632C display driver

-This repository contains a display driver for the Holtek HT1632C or HT1632D LED chip for RTOS Zephyr.
+This repository contains a display driver for the Holtek HT1632C and HT1632D LED chips for RTOS Zephyr.

-The HT1632C chip has built-in display memory and all circuitry required to drive LEDs.
+The HT1632C chip has built-in display RAM and all circuitry required to drive LEDs.
 It also has some advanced features such as PWM brightness control (applied to the entire LED array, not individual LEDs), blinking mode and low-power mode.
 The interface to HT1632 is what is described as “SPI-like” and requires only 4 wires – CS (chip select), WR (write clock), RD (read clock) and DATA (serial data).